 While keeping all your Python packages in the same directory on your machine may be nice at first, this becomes an unmanageable problem when you suddenly find yourself managing multiple projects, each of which may contain different libraries and versions of such libraries.
 As such, it is best practice to always encapsulate the library dependancies of a project by utilizing one of Python's environment manages, such as virtualenv.

 Virtualenv is the oldest and most common method for managing Python environments.
-TO be clear, when we refer to a "virtual environment" in Python, we're not implying a full-fledged environment like a Docker container or a Virtual Box.
-The scope of a Python "virtual environment" is almost exclusively limited to an "environment" (aka directory) which your app will look to for installing and utilizing Python packages.
+When we refer to a "virtual environment" in Python, we're not implying the creation of a "fully-fledged" environment like a Docker container, Virtual Box vm, etc. The scope of a Python "virtual environment" exclusively refers to a directory which Python will work from to install and utilize Python packages.
 Some virtual environment solutions even allow you to run versions of Python which differ from our default install, but we'll get to that later.

 Creating an environment with virtualenv will create a folder in the user's current directory.
 This folder represents an environment which can then be 'activated.'
 This is a way of explicitly using the new environment directory in place of PYTHONPATH to handle Python packages.
 As such, we can create as many environments as we want without worrying about package conflicts.